awsdocs/aws-lambda-developer-guide/doc_source/API_RemovePermission.md

 Pattern: `(arn:(aws[a-zA-Z-]*)?:lambda:)?([a-z]{2}(-gov)?-[a-z]+-\d{1}:)?(\d{12}:)?(function:)?([a-zA-Z0-9-_]+)(:(\$LATEST|[a-zA-Z0-9-_]+))?`

  ** [Qualifier](#API_RemovePermission_RequestSyntax) **   <a name="SSS-RemovePermission-request-Qualifier"></a>
-You can specify this optional parameter to remove permission associated with a specific function version or function alias\.
-If you don't specify this parameter, the API removes permission associated with the unqualified function ARN\.
+Specify a version or alias to remove permissions from a published version of the function\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 128\.
 Pattern: `(|[a-zA-Z0-9$_-]+)`